ncbi/elastic-blast-docs/docs/source/tutorials/tutorial-cli.rst

 tutorial.
 This tutorial accomplishes the same goals as those provided in the quickstart, and assumes the same conventions.

+The primary difference in ElasticBLAST parameters between cloud providers is that for AWS, the ``s3://`` prefix in the results is leveraged to determine that the Cloud Service Provider is AWS and the ``us-east-1`` AWS region is used by default.
+The AWS region can be overriden with the ``--aws-region`` parameter.

+In contrast, GCP requires the explicit specification of the :ref:`elb_gcp_project`, :ref:`elb_gcp_region`, and the :ref:`elb_gcp_zone`.

 Search submission
 -----------------